 and .get()

-methods on connections for this.
-For example, upload a Python script and run it:
+on connections for this.
+For example, upload a Python script and run

 from fabric import Connection